1997 Fiesta Bowl (December): Fourth Quarter

 McDonald caught a 77-yard TD play from a long pass along the sidelines, and then followed with a 41-yard reception with 3:17 remaining to seal the game away.

 Aftermath

 Kansas State

 Bishop threw for four touchdown passes, completing a career-high 14 passes for a career-best 317 yards.
 He finished the game with 390 yards in total offense including 317 yards passing and 73 yards rushing.

 McDonald caught seven of Bishop’s passes for a school-record of 206 yards and three touchdowns.
 His 77-yard reception in the fourth quarter was the longest in Fiesta Bowl history.

 Swift caught a career-high five passes for a career-high 98 yards and one touchdown.

 Bishop earned the Offensive Player of the Game award, while KSU linebacker Travis Ochs, was named Defensive Player of the Game after he had an interception and fumble recovery.

 Syracuse

 Quarterback Donovan McNabb threw for 271 yards and ran for 81 yards, but completed just 16 of 39 passes.

-Syracuse’s seven-game bowl game win streak had ended.
+Syracuse’s eight-game bowl game win streak had ended.